garrettjwilke/UTF-256/README.md

 ## 9. Acknowledgements

-The author would like to acknowledge all those who have contributed to this monument of inefficiency, including Ken Thompson, Brian Kernighan, and Rob Pike for their brilliant work on UTF-8 that provided the foundational material to be subverted;.
+The author would like to acknowledge all those who have contributed to this monument of inefficiency, including Ken Thompson, Brian Kernighan, and Rob Pike for their brilliant work on UTF-8 that provided the foundational material to be subverted.

 ## 10. Full Copyright Statement